 CATEGORIES OF INDIVIDUALS COVERED BY THE SYSTEM:

-Individuals, classes of individuals, or representatives designated to act on behave of individuals filing complaints against recipients of DOL financial assistance, DOL conducted programs, or State or local governments that exercise responsibilities, regulate, or administer services, programs, or activities in all programs, services, and regulatory activities relating to labor and the workforce alleging discrimination on the basis of race, color, national origin, age, disability, sex, religion, citizenship, political affiliation or belief, citizenship, participation in a Workforce Investment Act (WIA) Title-I program or activity, and/or any basis covered by Executive Order 13160, or retaliation for having filed a discrimination complaint, furnishing information, or assisting or participating in any manner in an investigation, hearing or any other activity related to the administration of Federal law requiring equal opportunity.
+Individuals, classes of individuals, or representatives designated to act on behalf of individuals, who file complaints against recipients of financial assistance under Title I of either the Workforce Investment Act (WIA) or the Workforce Innovation and Opportunity Act (WIOA); One-Stop Center partners listed in Section 121(b) of either WIA or WIOA that offer programs or activities through the American Job Center system; any other recipients of financial assistance from the Department itself; Department conducted programs; or components of State or local governments that exercise responsibilities, regulate, or administer services, programs, or activities in programs, services, and regulatory activities relating to labor and the workforce in order to enforce Federal law requiring nondiscrimination and equal opportunity.

 CATEGORIES OF RECORDS IN THE SYSTEM:

 AUTHORITY FOR MAINTENANCE OF THE SYSTEM:

-To maintain records on individuals who have filed a complaint with, or to investigate and resolve discrimination complaints filed with the Department of Labor against (1) recipients of financial assistance from the Department, and, in the circumstances described in "CATEGORIES OF INDIVIDUALS COVERED BY THE SYSTEM" above, from other Federal departments and agencies; (b) Department conducted programs or activities and (3) components of State and local governments that exercise responsibilities, regulate, or administer services, programs, or activities in all programs, services, and regulatory activities relating to labor and the workforce.
+These records are used to process, investigate and resolve discrimination complaints filed with the Department against (a) recipients of financial assistance from the Department, and, in the circumstances described in "CATEGORIES OF INDIVIDUALS COVERED BY THE SYSTEM" above, from other Federal departments and agencies; (b) Department conducted programs or activities; and (c) components of State and local governments that exercise responsibilities, regulate, or administer services, programs, or activities in all programs, services, and regulatory activities relating to labor and the workforce.

 ROUTINE USES OF RECORDS MAINTAINED IN THE SYSTEM, INCLUDING CATEGORIES OF USERS AND THE PURPOSES OF SUCH USES:

-To the Equal Employment Opportunity Commission, Department of Justice, Federal Mediation and Conciliation Service, and other Federal departments and agencies, when relevant to matters within the jurisdiction of those agencies over a complaint, for investigatory, conciliation, enforcement, or litigation purposes.
+- To the Equal Employment Opportunity Commission, Department of Justice, and Federal Mediation and Conciliation Service, and other Federal departments and agencies, when relevant to matters within the jurisdiction of those agencies over a complaint, for investigatory, conciliation, enforcement, or litigation purposes.

-To organizations which are recipients of Federal financial assistance and against whom complaints in an administrative or judicial proceeding are filed to the extent necessary to effectively represent themselves, provided that the privacy of persons not a party to the dispute is protected.
+- To organizations (and their employees) which are recipients of Federal financial assistance and against whom complaints in an administrative or judicial proceeding are filed to the extent necessary to effectively represent themselves, provided that the privacy of persons not a party to the dispute is protected.